AT&T settles U.S. lawsuit with broadcaster Al Jazeera

-(Reuters) - AT&T Inc (T.N) settled a lawsuit over its refusal to carry the U.S. news channel of Qatar-based broadcaster Al Jazeera, according to records in Delaware’s Court of Chancery.
+June 9 (Reuters) - AT&T Inc settled a lawsuit over its refusal to carry the U.S. news channel of Qatar-based broadcaster Al Jazeera, according to records in Delaware’s Court of Chancery.

 The parties have agreed to a settlement and jointly asked the judge, Sam Glasscock, to dismiss the case.